ByAUJay

 - What to watch:

-- “Emergency” functions or upgradable router/proxy calls embedded in multi‑call bundles.
+- Watch out for any “emergency” functions or upgradable router/proxy calls that could be hidden in those multi-call bundles.

 - Controls that work: